apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Troubleshooting
 ---------------

-In making use of Docker and OCI images through apptainer the need to troubleshoot may arise.
+In making use of Docker and OCI images through Apptainer the need to troubleshoot may arise.
 A brief compilation of issues and their resolution is provided here.

 1. Authentication issues
 Authentication is required to make use of Docker-style private images and/or private registries.
 Examples involving private images hosted by the public Docker Hub were :ref:`provided above <sec:using_prebuilt_private_images>`, whereas the NVIDIA GPU Cloud was used to :ref:`illustrate access to a private registry <sec:using_prebuilt_private_images_parivate_registries>`.
-Even if the intended use of containers is non-interactive, issues in authenticating with these image-hosting services are most easily addressed through use of the ``--docker-login`` option that can be appended to a apptainer ``pull`` request.
+Even if the intended use of containers is non-interactive, issues in authenticating with these image-hosting services are most easily addressed through use of the ``--docker-login`` option that can be appended to a Apptainer ``pull`` request.
 As soon as image signatures and blobs start being received, authentication credentials have been validated, and the image ``pull`` can be cancelled.
 2. Execution mismatches
 Execution intentions are detailed through specification files - i.e., the ``Dockerfile`` in the case of Docker images.
 However, intentions and precedence aside, the reality of executing a container may not align with expectations.
 To alleviate this mismatch, use of ``apptainer inspect --runscript <somecontainer>.sif`` details the *effective* runscript - i.e., the one that is actually being executed.
-Of course, the ultimate solution to this issue is to develop and maintain apptainer definition files for containers of interest.
+Of course, the ultimate solution to this issue is to develop and maintain Apptainer definition files for containers of interest.
 3. More than one image in the OCI bundle directory :ref:`As illustrated above <cli-oci-bootstrap-agent>`, and with respect to the bootstrap agent ``oci://$OCI_BUNDLE_DIR``, a fatal error is generated when *more* than one image is referenced in the ``$OCI_BUNDLE_DIR/index.json`` file.
 The workaround shared previously was to append the bootstrap directive with the unique reference name for the image of interest - i.e., ``oci://$OCI_BUNDLE_DIR:org.opencontainers.image.ref.name``.
 Because it may take some effort to locate the reference name for an image of interest, an even simpler solution is to ensure that each ``$OCI_BUNDLE_DIR`` contains at most a single image.
 4. Cache maintenance
-Maintenance of the apptainer cache (i.e., ``$HOME/.apptainer/cache``) requires manual intervention at this time.
+Maintenance of the Apptainer cache (i.e., ``$HOME/.apptainer/cache``) requires manual intervention at this time.
 By **carefully** issuing the command ``rm -rf $HOME/.apptainer/cache``, its local cache will be cleared of all downloaded images.
 5. The ``http`` and ``https`` are ``pull`` only bootstrap agents ``http`` and ``https`` are the only examples of ``pull`` only bootstrap agents.
-In other words, when used with apptainer's ``pull`` command, the result is a local copy of, for example, an OCI archive image.
-This means that a subsequent step is necessary to actually create a SIF container for use by apptainer - a step involving the ``oci-archive`` bootstrap agent in the case of an OCI image archive.
+In other words, when used with Apptainer's ``pull`` command, the result is a local copy of, for example, an OCI archive image.
+This means that a subsequent step is necessary to actually create a SIF container for use by Apptainer - a step involving the ``oci-archive`` bootstrap agent in the case of an OCI image archive.

 Like :ref:`best practices <sec:best_practices>`, troubleshooting scenarios and solutions emerge from experience.
 Contributions that allow additional experiences to be shared  are always encouraged.
 Please refer to :ref:`Contributing <contributing>` for additional details.